Florida State Road A1A

+A portion of SR A1A that passes through Volusia County is designated the Ormond Scenic Loop and Trail, a Florida Scenic Highway.
+It is also called the Indian River Lagoon Scenic Highway from State Road 510 at Wabasso Beach to U.S. Route 1 in Cocoa.
+In 2024, the entirety of Highway A1A, from Key West to Yulee, was designated the Jimmy Buffett Memorial Highway.
 Other than SR A1A Alternate (now SR 811, CR 707, SR 732, and an extension of SR 842), only two other Florida state roads have begun with a letter: SR A19A (now a loop of SR 693–SR 699–SR 682 near St. Petersburg), and SR G1A (now SR 300).

 The road was designated as State Road 1 in the 1945 renumbering, mostly replacing the former State Road 140 designation.
 The number reflected its location in the new grid as the easternmost major north–south road.
 About a year and a half later, in November 1946, the State Road Board resolved to renumber the route due to confusion with the parallel U.S. Highway 1.
 The new designation, A1A, was chosen to keep the number 1 in its place in the grid.

 The East Coast Greenway, a system of trails that connects Maine to Florida, travels along sections of SR A1A.